-Out of all the viruses that exist on this planet, there are only three that can infect humans, plants, AND animals.
+Out of all the viruses that exist on the planet, there are only three that can infect humans, plants, AND animals.
 These types of viruses are rare.
 But, learning more about them, you’ll discover you’ve seen more of them than you’d think.

 There are three types of viruses that can infect humans, plants, and animals.
 They are Bunyaviridae, Rhabdoviridae, and Reoviridae.
 Each of these viruses has different functionalities and tendencies, but each one is still capable of causing a viral infection in you and your plants.
 So, let’s look at them more closely.

-This family of viruses is a single strand virus with enveloped RNAs.The family is very large and has five different genera: Orthobunyavirus, Phlebovirus, Nairovirus, Hantavirus, and Tospovirus.
+This family of viruses is a single-strand virus with enveloped RNAs.The family is very large and has five different genera: Orthobunyavirus, Phlebovirus, Nairovirus, Hantavirus, and Tospovirus.
 Four of the five viruses infect vertebrates, with only one of the four infecting only arthropods.
 But last, and most certainly not least, the Tospovirus infects only plants.

 While the first four genera of the Bunyaviridae viruses are interesting and definitely worth knowing more about, for the sake of this blog and our interest in plants, we’re going to be specifically discussing Tospoviruses.

 The Tospovirus can be transmitted between plants by thrips and replicate in both the Thripidae and the plant cells.
 Upon first researching this topic, it was expected to find more rare and unknown types of infections that were caused by the virus.
-So much to my surprise, discovering that thrips was an insect vector component to the same family of viruses that typically cause hemorrhagic fevering in humans, really caught me off guard.
+So much to my surprise, discovering that thrips was an insect vector component to the same family of viruses that typically cause a hemorrhagic fever in humans, really caught me off guard.

 This virus was identified by scientists in 2014 as one of the most economically important and damaging plant viruses.
 As many plant owners are aware, thrips can quickly wreak havoc on fundamental crops such as potatoes, strawberries, and other fruits and vegetables.
-But, thrips also has the potential to infect greenhouse plants, as well as flowering plants too.
+But, thrips also have the potential to infect greenhouse plants, as well as flowering plants too.

 DAMAGE FROM THE VIRUS